A YTD correspondence for constant scalar curvature metrics: The main results

 The proof of Theorem \ref{thm:YTD'} relies on four central components.
-From the existing literature, we will need that existence cscK metrics is equivalent with properness/geodesic stability of the K energy \cite{CC1,CC2}, together with the aforementioned result of C. Li \cite{Li20-cscK}.
+From the existing literature, we will need that existence cscK metrics is equivalent with properness/geodesic stability of the K energy \cite{CC1,CC2}, together with the aforementioned result of Chi Li \cite{Li20-cscK}.
 The remaining two components are facts we establish in this work: that the properness of the K energy is equivalent to the properness of the \textbf{$K^\beta$} energy for sufficiently large $\beta$ (Theorem \ref{thm:K-prop=K-beta-prop}); and that the radial $K^\beta$ energy is $d_1^c$-continuous (Theorem \ref{thm:Ent-beta=lim-Ent-beta}).

 Once the key ingredients are in place, the argument unfolds naturally.
-We present it here, as this simple proof serves as the skeleton of the paper (cf.~\cite{BBJ18,Fuj19} for related ideas in the Fano case).
+We present it here, as this simple proof serves as the skeleton of the paper (cf.~\cite{BBJ18,Fuj19} for related ideas in the Fano case involving the Ding energy).

 \begin{proof}[Proof of Theorem \ref{thm:YTD'}] Assume that (i) holds.
-By \cite[Theorem 1.5]{BDL20} the K energy is proper, i.e., $K(u) \geq \gamma J(u) - \beta, \ u \in \mathcal E^1$ for some $\gamma,\beta>0$.
+By \cite[Theorem 1.5]{BDL20} the K energy is proper, i.e., $K(u) \geq \gamma J(u) - C, \ u \in \mathcal E^1$ for some $\gamma,C$.
 By Theorem \ref{thm:K-prop=K-beta-prop} we obtain that $K^\beta$ is proper too, for $\beta > 0$ big enough.
 By our definition of $K^\beta_\mathcal T$ and $J_\mathcal T$, (ii) immediately follows.